Marineland of the Pacific: Historical Society

+LA's Own Marineland Podcast

+In 2022, writer and podcaster Tod Perry, launched a ten-hour podcast, "LA's Own Marineland" covering the park's 33-year history, abandonment and the lives of the animals after its closure.
+The show includes interviews with 20 people intimately involved with the park including management, marine mammal trainers, and guest services employees.

 Television, film and music

-While still in operation, the park was prominently featured in several television shows, including two episodes of The Beverly Hillbillies, The Munsters, The Partridge Family, Mutual of Omaha's Wild Kingdom, Hart to Hart, The Six Million Dollar Man, Emergency!, The Colbys, Wonder Woman, Sea Hunt, and later, Simon & Simon and an A Team episode a year before the park closed.
+While still in operation, the park was prominently featured in several television shows, including two episodes of The Beverly Hillbillies, Mannix, The Munsters, The Partridge Family, Mutual of Omaha's Wild Kingdom, Hart to Hart, The Six Million Dollar Man, Emergency!, The Colbys, Wonder Woman, Sea Hunt, and later, Simon & Simon and an A Team episode a year before the park closed.
 Two episodes of The Chevy Show were taped there with Roy Rogers and Dale Evans featuring an "Aquarodeo" on May 1, 1960 and January 15, 1961.
 The fifth episode of the first season of The Invaders was filmed at Marineland.
-In an episode of the Lucy Show, Lucille Ball falls into a Marineland animal exhibit which was featured on the August 28, 1965 cover of TV Guide.
+In an episode of the Lucy Show titled "Lucy at Marineland", Lucille Ball falls into a Marineland animal exhibit which was featured on the August 28, 1965 cover of TV Guide.
 In 1958, Dixieland jazz artist Red Nichols recorded a live album at Marineland.
 In an episode of Wonderbug, titled Fish Story, Marineland was integral to the plot.
 Marineland was also briefly featured in the Charles Bronson film, The Mechanic, the Elvis Presley film, Live a Little, Love a Little, and the John Carradine film "Blood of Dracula's Castle".
 The "Poor Little Kangaroo Rat" episode of Route 66 starring Martin Milner and George Maharis was filmed there with guest stars Ronny Howard, Leslie Nielsen, Maggie Pierce, and Joanne Linville which was in season 3 and episode 10 and originally aired on 11-23-62.

 Since its closing, scenes for several feature films have been shot at the location, including Mermaids of Tiburon, the first three Pirates of the Caribbean films, Charlie's Angels, Hot Shots!, Inspector Gadget, Fun with Dick and Jane, Pearl Harbor, The Aviator, Hidalgo, and Life As A House.
 For the latter, the suburban neighborhood exterior was entirely constructed from scratch on the site, as it was for Fun with Dick and Jane.
 Mel Gibson's trailer was parked at the bottom of the cliff for Lethal Weapon 2.
 Beastmaster 2 was filmed there as well.

 Several TV shows have also used the site for their filming needs, including regular use by NBC's Fear Factor and one episode of Viper.
 The location was also used for MTV's Motel California.